bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Brandmeiser manager updated to show TG names (in admin page).
 BM reflector functionality removed per <https://news.brandmeister.network/brandmeister-dmr-reflectors-support-ending-by-end-of-2020/>.
 * RF activity moved to top on dashboard.
-* YSF link manager now enabled for YSF2DMR modei as well; gives the ability to change links/rooms on-the-fly.
+* YSF link manager now enabled for YSF2DMR mode as well; gives the ability to change links/rooms on-the-fly.
 * Much more.
 See [screenshots below](#screenshots).

 ## To install the `W0CHP` Pi-Star Dashboard